acorn-globus/handbook/src/guide/writing-and-posting-blogs.md

 As a result, image previews will appear on all platforms when sharing the blog link
 > - SVG image previews are not supported by most platforms ([source](https://stackoverflow.com/questions/21636503/use-svg-as-ogimage))
 > - Images larger than 300 kb are ignored by WhatsApp ([source](https://help.branch.io/faq/docs/why-are-some-quick-link-thumbnails-not-shown-in-whatsapp))
+9. Also, the cover image needs to be placed in the `assets/images/blog` folder
-9. Follow [markdown syntax](https://www.markdownguide.org/basic-syntax/ "Basic Markdown Syntax") to add your content and images to the file
+10. Follow [markdown syntax](https://www.markdownguide.org/basic-syntax/ "Basic Markdown Syntax") to add your content and images to the file
-10. Make sure you add proper title and alt texts for the images and links
+11. Make sure you add proper title and alt texts for the images and links
-11. By default the page contains a [Call To Action Section](https://formester.com/blog/best-online-form-builders#:~:text=online%20form%20builders.-,Ready%20to%20dive%20in%3F,-Register%20with%20us), `optionally` you can update the title and button text just by adding some more meta data:
+12. By default the page contains a [Call To Action Section](https://formester.com/blog/best-online-form-builders#:~:text=online%20form%20builders.-,Ready%20to%20dive%20in%3F,-Register%20with%20us), `optionally` you can update the title and button text just by adding some more meta data:

 ```
 cta: